opencoff/sigtool/README.md

 ## Technical Details

 ### How is the private key protected?
-The Ed25519 private key is encrypted using a key derived from the user supplied pass phrase.
-This pass phrase is used to derive an encryption key using the Scrypt key derivation algorithm.
-The resulting derived key is XOR'd with the Ed25519 private key before being committed to disk.
-To protect the integrity of the process, the essential parameters used for deriving the key, and the derived key are hashed via SHA256 and stored along with the encrypted key.

-As an additional security measure, the user supplied pass phrase is hashed with SHA512.
+The Ed25519 private key is encrypted in AES-GCM-256 mode using a key derived from the user's pass phrase.

 ### How is the Encryption done?
 The file encryption uses AES-GCM-256 in AEAD mode.
 The encryption uses